reactive-react/xreact/README.md

 Inspired by Reactive Programming, Cycle.js and Redux, we can do something better to reduce the complexity of managing react state, the reactive way, by only introduce a little bit of reactive programming concepts.

+## Why indeed?

+Redux is awesome, but if you're big fan of Functional Reactive Programming, you would've imaged all user events, actions and data are Streams, then we can map,filter, compose, join those streams to React state.

+### Pure Functional, Declarative & Monadic
+### Composable and Reusable Sinks
+### Transducers support
+### Time Travel
+### Modular and Easy to Extend

 ## How
 there's only 3 things you should notice when using `react-most`, I'll explain by a simple counter app.